traneio/arrows/README.md

 type Task[+T] = Arrow[Unit, T]
 ```

-Additionally, it has a companion object that has methods similar to the ones provided by the `Future` companion object.
+Additionally, it has a companion object that has methods similar to the ones provided by `Future`.

 Static computations expressed using `Arrow`s have better performance since they avoid many allocations at runtime, but `Task` can also be as a standalone solution without using `Arrow` directly.
 It's equivalent to the `IO` and `Task` implementations provided by libraries like Monix, Scalaz 8, and Cats Effect.

 ## Using `Arrow`

-Unlike the `Task`, `Arrow`'s' companion object has only a few methods to create new instances. `Arrow`s can be created based on an initial identity arrow created through `Arrow.apply`
+Unlike the `Task`, `Arrow`'s' companion object has only a few methods to create new instances. `Arrow`s can be created based on an initial identity arrow through `Arrow.apply`

 ```scala
 val identityArrow: Arrow[Int, Int] = Arrow[Int]